Emmanuel Kenmogne

-Emmanuel Kenmogne (born September 2, 1980) is a Cameroonian professional footballer who last played as a striker for Persija Jakarta.
-He previously played for Malaysia Super League side, Kelantan FA.
+Emmanuel Kenmogne (born 2 September 1980) is a Cameroonian professional footballer who played as a forward.

 Career

 Kenmogne began his career with local club, Sable FC, for whom he played in the CAF Champions League 2000.
 He next joined Africa Sports National of Côte d'Ivoire.
-Kenmogne moved to Belgium in 2002, where he played for R.A.A.
-Louviéroise and R.A.E.C.
+Kenmogne moved to Belgium in 2002, where he played for La Louvière and R.A.E.C.
 Mons in the Belgian First Division, before joining Royal Antwerp.

+Kenmogne joined Indonesian side Persija Jakarta in July 2013.